EbinOff/ZeiteSort/README.md

 3. Run the program.

 ## License
 This project is licensed under the Custom License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE.md](LICENSE) file for more details.

 ## Contact
 - Author: Dinto G